giampaolo/giampaolo.github.io/content/blog/2026/efficiently-waiting-for-processes-on-linux-and-bsd.md

 loop.
 I'll try to put together a PR for this later, though this function is trickier to integrate in the `poll()` / `kqueue()` loops.

-Also, the `pidfd_open()` limitation of 1024 file descriptors is something to keep in mind when waiting for multiple PIDs.
-It consumes FDs also for other syscalls like `open()`, and once you hit the FD limit you can't open files, or do anything that requires a descriptor.
+Also, the `pidfd_open()` limitation of in terms of number of file descriptors is something to keep in mind when waiting for multiple PIDs.
+Since the default limit is often 1024, this effectively caps the number of PIDs that can be waited on simultaneously.

 I also think it makes sense to apply this change both to subprocess and asyncio modules in cPython.
 That's another potential PR I might work on in the future.